Deb Marinos MS, Nationally Certified Rehabilitation Counselor, Oregon Licensed Professional Counselor Intern - supervised by George Olson, LPC R4795

 My clients find my compassionate, kind, and a good listener.
 They seem to enjoy my dry sense of humor.
 I hear that I don’t take over or judge their path.
 That I am supportive without being controlling.

 My work as a counselor/psychotherapist: I volunteer for a non profit agency in Woodburn, OR providing crisis support for people in need for the past two years.
 I previously joyfully worked for a state agency as a vocational rehabilitation counselor helping people overcome significant barriers to employment for several years.

 My career started early, as my dad was an electrician with his own shop and hardware store.
 All of us in the family were expected to work in the business.
 I went to college for three years to be an engineer, then changed directions when I married.
 I completed the state electrical apprenticeship program (after they finally let me in, a female in trades was not a popular option in the 70’s).
 I then worked in the field as an electrician, self employed business owner, doing a variety of work for 25 years, enjoying the troubleshooting and people.
 While raising a family and taking care of my aging parents.
-I was drawn to teaching, first apprenticeship classes at the college, then at the high school business department, finally as a CE trainer for many years.
+I was drawn to teaching, first apprenticeship classes at the college, then at the high school business department, finally as a Continuing Education trainer for many years.
 Eventually I wanted to have more options, and returned to college to finish degrees.

 BA in Management & Organizational Leadership from George Fox Univ.

 MS in Rehabilitation Counseling from San Diego State University

 Nationally Certified Rehabilitation Counselor -Commission on Rehabilitation Counselor Certification